mmomtchev/magickwand.js/test/integration/README.md

 These can also be used as configuration examples for the different supported environments.

-Most of the unit tests are run in `browser-webpack-ts-esm` and `node-ts`.
+Most of the browser unit tests are run in `browser-webpack-ts-esm`.

 ## Browser